exadel-inc/esl/src/modules/esl-toggleable/README.md

 ### Toggleable Attributes / Properties
  - `open` - active state marker

+ - `active-class` - CSS class(es) (supports CSSClassUtils syntax) to add when the Toggleable is active (and remove when inactive)
- - `body-class` - CSS class to add on the body element
+ - `body-class` - CSS class(es) (supports CSSClassUtils syntax) to add on the body element (removes when inactive).
+   *DEPRECATED* use `container-active-class` instead with `container-active-class-target="body"`
- - `active-class` - CSS class to add when the Toggleable is active
+ - `container-active-class` - CSS class(es) (supports CSSClassUtils syntax) to add when the Toggleable is active (and remove when inactive) to/from 'container' element defined by `container-active-class-target`.
+ - `container-active-class-target` - selector for the closest parent element to add/remove classes from `container-active-class` to.
+The default value is `*` (direct parent).

  - `group` (`groupName`) - Toggleable group meta information to organize groups
  - `no-auto-id` - Disallow automatic id creation when it's empty
  - `close-on` (`closeTrigger`) - Selector to mark inner close triggers